 Hang Gliding 0.86

 Scuba Diving 0.50

 You’ll note that dry caving does not even make the list.
-And its no surprise that Base Jumping is MASSIVELY ahead of all the other ‘extreme’ activities.
-Rebreathers are certainly an amazing tool, but in the authors PERSONAL opinion, they are generally prone to problems and if you believe these stats diving becomes ten times as dangerous if using a breather.
+And it’s no surprise that Base Jumping is massively ahead of all the other ‘extreme’ activities.
+Rebreathers are certainly an amazing tool, but in the authors personal opinion, they are generally prone to problems and if you believe these stats diving becomes ten times as dangerous if using a rebreather.
 Although it could be argued that those that are elite enough to be using breathers are probably also proficient enough to be doing exploratory, highly technical and deep dives which increase the danger in themselves as much as the use of the breather.

 Accidents seen by the author…..

-I personally in 12 years of caving have witnessed about 4 or 5 uncontrolled falls of more than a metre (one of which was me).
+I have witnessed probably about 4 or 5 uncontrolled falls of more than a metre (one of which was me).
 The worst of these was about three metres.
 In none of these falls were there any serious injuries and in every case the caver walked away and finished the cave.
-The 3 metre fall was lucky – The caver was bridging down a 4 metre but easily climbable entrance pitch, that we had rigged a tape with for extra safety.
-This caver simply slipped without the tape in her hand and fell onto the caver below her who then fell ontop of me, and i tumbled a further metre or so.
+The 3-metre fall was lucky – the caver was bridging down a 4 metre but easily climbable entrance pitch, that we had rigged a tape with for extra safety.
+This caver simply slipped without the tape in her hand and fell onto the caver below her who then fell on top of me, and I tumbled a further metre or so.
 Her helmet hit a rock on the way down and undoubtably, from the sound it made and the dent it left, saved her life!
 She was stunned for a few minutes but finished the cave.
-If myself and the second caver had not been positioned to absorbe the impact it probably would’ve been worse.
+If myself and the second caver had not been positioned to absorb the impact it probably would’ve been worse.
 But thankfully it wasn’t.